ericbigpanda/docs.bigpanda.io/_integrations/agent-common/configure-agent-actions/generic.md

         bigpanda-config --init --token $TOKEN
         bigpanda-config --add nagios-notification --app-key $STREAM_ID

-2. Add the Nagios user to the bigpanda group by running the following command:
+2. Add the BigPanda user to the Nagios group by running the following command:

-        sudo usermod -a -G bigpanda <Nagios username>
+        sudo usermod -a -G <Nagios group> bigpanda